Ifeo-A/AndroidProjectTemplate/README.md

 Run the following commands to use.

-1. Clone the desired repository
+1. Clone the desired repository <br>

 For single_module_template use
 ```
 git clone https://github.com/Ifeo-A/AndroidProjectTemplate.git --branch single_module_template